Royal Order of Kalākaua: Grades

 The Knights Grand Cross with Collar was only given for head of states.
 Granting the insignia and awards of the Order was determined by the number of living members of the Order.

 History

-The Royal Order of Kalākaua I (Kalākaua I e Hookanaka) was instituted on 28 September 1874 by King Kalākaua I to commemorate his accession to the throne of the Kingdom of Hawaiʻi on 12 February 1874.
+The Royal Order of Kalākaua I was instituted on 28 September 1874 by King Kalākaua I to commemorate his accession to the throne of the Kingdom of Hawaiʻi on 12 February 1874.
 This order was granted to both native Hawaiians and foreigners for superlative service to the monarch and to the kingdom.
 It was last conferred by Queen Liliʻuokalani on 1 August 1892; in 1893, the Order became abeyant.

-In the duration the Order, it was granted 239 times by King Kalākaua I, and 15 times by his sister Queen Liliʻuokalani.
+In the duration of the Order, it was granted 239 times by King Kalākaua I, and 15 times by his sister Queen Liliʻuokalani.

 Number of awards in the history of the Order: